Optimal recovery by maximum and integrated conditional likelihood in the general Stochastic Block Model: Introduction

 \section{Introduction}

-Network analysis has recently been applied to describe and model random interactions between pairs of actors in a population.
-The network's nodes represent the actors, while the edges represent their interactions.
-Network analysis is applied in several fields, such as social sciences, biology, computer science, neuroscience, and many others.
+Network analysis has become an active area of research aimed at describing and model random interactions between pairs of actors in a population.
+The network's nodes represent the actors, while the edges represent the interactions between them.
+Network analysis is applied nowadays to several fields, such as social sciences, biology, computer science, neuroscience, and many others.
 Community detection is an important task in network analysis, and it is related to identifying groups of nodes in an observed network based on their connectivity patterns.

-The Stochastic Block Model (SBM) proposed by \cite{holland1983stochastic} is a statistical model for networks that incorporates the community structure of the nodes.
+The Stochastic Block Model (SBM) proposed by \citet{holland1983stochastic} is a statistical model for networks that incorporates the community structure of the nodes.
 In an SBM, the nodes are partitioned randomly into communities, and the existence of an edge between pairs of nodes depends on their community membership.
 More precisely, the existence of the edges in the network is modeled by independent Bernoulli random variables, conditionally on the nodes' memberships, with parameters depending only on the community assignments.
-There are extensions of the SBM that take into account distinct aspects of networks, such as heterogeneity of the node's degree \citep{karrer2011stochastic, gao2018, cerqueira2024}, nodes belonging to more than one community \citep{latouche2011overlapping,airoldi2008mixed}, networks that evolve on time \citep{hero2014dynamic,matias2017statistical}.
+In this way, the SBM can be seen as a latent variable model, as only the edges are observed, and its statistical analysis is related to that of the perturbed chains with unbounded variable memory \cite{collet-etal2008}.

-Regardless of the several extensions, much recent research has focused on the recovery of the communities for the classical SBM.
-An incomplete list includes Newman-Girvan modularity \citep{newman-girvan2002}, maximum likelihood-based methods \citep{bickel2009nonparametric,amini2013pseudo}, spectral clustering \citep{lei-rinaldo2015,mossel2016}, semidefinite programming relaxation of maximum likelihood \citep{abbe2015exact} and Bayesian estimator \citep{van2018bayesian}.
+In the recent years, the classical SBM has been generalised to consider other aspects of the network, such as heterogeneity of the node's degree \citep{karrer2011stochastic, cerqueira2024}, nodes belonging to more than one community \citep{latouche2011overlapping,airoldi2008mixed}, networks that evolve on time \citep{hero2014dynamic,matias2017statistical}.
+But regardless of the several extensions, and due to its simplicity, much recent research has focused on the recovery of the communities for the classical SBM.
+An incomplete list includes Newman-Girvan modularity \citep{newman-girvan2002}, maximum likelihood-based methods \citep{bickel2009nonparametric,amini2013pseudo}, spectral clustering \citep{lei-rinaldo2015,mossel2016}, semidefinite programming relaxation of maximum likelihood \citep{abbe2015exact} and a Bayesian estimator \citep{van2018bayesian}.